cordercorder/knn-models/README.md

 standard deviation of the generation speed on two different servers respectively.

-The generation speed (token/s) of kNN-models on a server with 8 NVIDIA Tesla P100 GPU (16GB), 2 Intel Xeon Gold 6240 CPUs, and 256 GB of RAM is presented below (as there are sentences with more than 400 tokens in the test sets of medical and law domains, the generation speed is not available in the case of batch size set to 400):
+The generation speed (token/s) of kNN-models on a server with 8 NVIDIA Tesla P100 GPUs (16GB), 2 Intel Xeon Gold 6240 CPUs, and 256 GB of RAM is presented below (as there are sentences with more than 400 tokens in the test sets of medical and law domains, the generation speed is not available in the case of batch size set to 400):